 WG discussion summary:

 The Working Group (WG) believes the report could indeed be further clarified.
-The group understands the terminology used could be confusing; nevertheless, it is NOT the intent of the WG to propose that governments do not qualify or cannot participate to receive support.
+The group understands the terminology used could be confusing; nevertheless, it is NOT the intent of the WG to propose that government involvement does not qualify an applicant to to receive support.
 Nevertheless, it is a consensus of the WG that the support should not be used to subsidize a largely and purely government initiative.
 That said, if the proposal requesting assistance is majority government funding or a majority government sponsor, it does not qualify.

 The WG acknowledges that this is a complex issue, particularly for the first round and raises important questions, such as: (a) Are governments part of a needy group?; (b) How should a government led initiative be defined?